unicef/nomenklatura/README.md

 The focus of nomenklatura is on data integration, it does not provide further functionality with regards to the people and organisations that it helps to keep track of.

+### About this fork
+This is a fork of [pudo/nomenklatura](https://github.com/pudo/nomenklatura).
+OpenNames.org, a public hosted instance of nomenklatura got [recently shut down](https://github.com/pudo/nomenklatura/wiki/OpenNames.org-Shutdown-Notice) because the project has taken a different direction.
+This fork tries to maintain a compatible version of nomenklatura thats usable as an plug-in replacement.

+A docker image is available as `robbi5/nomenklatura` in the [docker index](https://registry.hub.docker.com/u/robbi5/nomenklatura/).

 ### Contact, contributions etc.